ppy/osu-wiki/news/2024/2024-05-07-osutaiko-world-cup-2024-concludes.md

 >
 > And when I saw the drafts, the visuals not only fit what I'd hoped for ideally, but they were even more beautiful than I thought, so I was really pleased!
 >
 > The most surprising part is that the graphic designer filled in all the station names.
-There are a lot of fun elements like the current station labeled as Cansol (me), and there's also [Panthullu](https://osu.ppy.sh/users/12580298)'s bakery (the designer).
+There are a lot of fun elements like the current station labeled as Cansol (me), and there's also ::Panthullu::{ user-id=12580298 }'s bakery (the designer).
 >
 > Despite me not requesting this level of detail, the designer still gave so much attention to detail, which I was extremely grateful for.